nf-core/abotyper/README.md

 The steps above are simplified in a `NextFlow; https://www.nextflow.io/` pipeline that does all the above steps and streamlines installation of requisite software and tools with a single command.

-Besides reproducability, nextflow offeres several advatages over conventional `for loops`, including scallability, portability, and debugging/resumption of failed tasks.
+Besides reproducability, nextflow offers several advantages over conventional `for loops`, including scalability, portability, and debugging/resumption of failed tasks.

 Input files and output directory can be defined in the config files or provided directly in the commandline.